 On the most basic level, data science is about using scientific methods to solve real problems with data.

-More broadly, data science is a multidisciplinary field which brings together practitioners and specialists from a number of different areas, generally sitting at the overlap between statistics and math, computer science, and specific area expertise (this could be anything from business or chemistry to zoology or history).
+More broadly, data science is a multidisciplinary field which brings together practitioners and specialists from a number of different areas, generally sitting at the overlap between statistics and math, computer science, and specific area expertise (this could be anything from business or chemistry to zoology, international relations, theology or history).

-You might have already seen Drew Conway’s data science venn diagram circulating around the interwebs – it does a pretty good job of illustrating data science’s multidisciplinary nature.
+You might have already seen Drew Conway’s data science venn diagram circulating around the interweb – it does a pretty good job of illustrating data science’s multidisciplinary nature and how everything fits together.

-Mike Driscoll offers a pretty fun definition of data science IRL:
+Mike Driscoll offers a pretty neat definition of data science IRL:

 Data science, as it’s practiced, is a blend of Red-Bull-fueled hacking and espresso-inspired statistics.